UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/05/index.md

 **Channels** allow a unidirectional flow of information between two endpoints: the *Sender* and the *Receiver*.
 The sender sends a value through the channel, and the receiver receives this value once it is ready to do so.
 Until it is ready, the data will be stored inside a queue.
 Channels in Embassy are *Multiple Producer, Multiple Consumer*, which means that we can have a channel associated with multiple senders and multiple receivers.

 :::info
-Executors actually internally use channels when dealing with tasks. (how?)
+Executors actually internally use channels when dealing with tasks.
+(TODO: how?)
 :::

 To use a channel in Embassy, we first need to declare a static instance of the channel.